Compute

 kinit MRS cluster user

-4. If the Kerberos authentication is disabled for the current cluster, run the following commands to log in.
-Note that you should create a user that belongs to the supergroup group by referring to Creating a User and replace XXXX with the username:
+4. If Kerberos authentication is disabled for the current cluster, run the following commands to log in as a user who belongs to the supergroup group.
+Replace XXXX with the username.
+For how to create a user, refer to Creating an MRS Cluster User.

 mkdir /home/XXXX